kenwals/shinrin-yoku/README.md

 4. Page title was too long for mobile phone viewing , it was causing the hamburger button onto a new line.
 Fix was made by adding a media query to allow the h1 title font size reduced for smaller screens.
 4. CSS comments , i made a mistake with the format used initially for commenting in the CSS file.
 I was using the javascript format (//)for commenting, this resulted in a problem with the colours not displaying correctly for a while in the infant version of the site.
 5. text shadow typo mistake
-6. images missing on github pages
+6. images missing on github pages even though they worked in gitpod environment.
 7. unable to customize the ul for locations

 ### Known issues